 The Summer 2018 edition of Eco-Dfndrs brought together 15 youth from all over British Columbia to Denman Island, an enchanting isle in the Straight of Georgia (Indigenous name: Sla-dai-aich, part of unceded K'omoks territory).
 The Youth, aged 12 to 15, arrived with sleeping bags, musical instruments, mermaid tails and fresh ideas they wanted to share about the environment.
 Many were concerned about climate change and the presence of micro-plastics in our oceans.

+In August 2017, the first DFNDRS of the Environment Action Camp took place on Denman Island.
+Young adults age 12–15 from various parts of B.C. joined forces for one intense week to create original material aimed to get audiences thinking about the environmental issues that matter to them.
 Mentored by a highly experienced team of film-makers, educators and youth environmental activists, the camp members spent a week writing, shooting and editing original short films that had their world premiere on the seventh day of the camp.

 Whether it was collaborating on script ideas, jamming out musical scores or building props, the campers took on multiple roles to do whatever it took to get their messages out.
 That sometimes included swimming in the ocean, visiting the Saturday's Farmers Market or chilling in an old growth forest!